Phase-space analysis of large ODE systems using a low-dimensional conservation law: Introduction

 \section{Introduction}

-Certain natural objects and phenomena, not immediately associated with population dynamics, can still be described as a large number of simultaneously developing populations.
-For example, forests consist of plants that in turn consist of many cells.
-Also cells themselves contain significant populations of mitochondria -- small organelles capable of multiplying on their own.
-Thus, considering the mitochondria of a single cell to be the elementary population, one can view the cells of a plant as a population of populations, or a {\it multi-population}.
-Alternatively, viewing a single plant as an elementary population of cells, a field of plants is a population of populations, etc. (see, e.g., Merchant et~al.~1960; Carrie et~al.~2012).
+Many natural phenomena can be described as a large number of simultaneously developing `populations'.
+The various coexisting species is the most obvious case.
+However, even a single plant consists of many cells that in turn contain significant numbers of mitochondria -- small organelles capable of multiplying on their own.
+Thus, considering the mitochondria of a single cell to be the elementary population, one can view each individual plant as a population of populations, or a {\it multi-population}.
+On another level, viewing a single plant as an elementary population of cells, a field of plants is a population of populations, etc. (see, e.g., Merchant et~al.~1960; Carrie et~al.~2012).

 Although, classical population dynamics is a very well developed subject (see, e.g., Shonwinkler and Herod~2009; Begon et~al.~2006; Newman et~al. 2014), its main concern has traditionally been the growth of a single or at most of a few populations simultaneously.
 The question of dynamics of dispersing populations has led to the development of the metapopulation theory (e.g., Levin~1969; Eriksson et~al.~2014) that treats populations with spatially disjoint habitats as a single metapopulation, and reduces the mathematical description to a single ODE.
 Alternatively, it is sometimes advantageous to consider the space-time dynamics of all members of all populations simultaneously, perhaps, subdividing them in a few species as well.
 This leads to spatially-resolved PDE models, such as the Fischer equation (Fischer~1930), that have produced many valuable insights over the years (see, e.g., Edelstein-Keshet~2005).